 It is noted that the Company has taken into account its size, internal organisation and the nature, the scope and the complexity of its activities and it does not deem necessary the establishment of a specific remuneration committee.
-Decisions on these matters are taken on a Board level while the remuneration policy is periodically reviewed.
+Decisions on these matters are taken on a Board level.